spdx/spdx-java-rdf-store/README.md

 # Development Status

-Mostly stable - although it has not been widely used.
+Less stable - it has just been updated to support the redesigned storage interfaces.